 14. Publish and update

-Having a website is a necessity in 2022.
+Having a website is a necessity.
 But having a website that is up-to-date is what really makes the difference.
 A site that looks like it’s been lying dormant for too long is uninviting and unreliable.
-Make sure to be alert, stay in-the-know, and update your content as often as you can.
+Make sure to be alert, stay in-the-know, and update or redesign your website's content as often as you can.

-Stay savvy by keeping up with web design trends, and use that knowledge to update your site’s design overtime.
+Stay savvy by keeping up with web design trends and UX design trends—use that knowledge to update your site’s design overtime.
 Don’t forget to keep your content up-to-date, too.
 Make sure it’s always relevant and proves to visitors that you’re on top of the latest developments in your industry.